ibm-granite-community/granite-timeseries-cookbook/README.md

-# IBM Granite Timeseries Cookbook
+# IBM Granite Time Series Cookbook

-The "Recipes" in the Granite Timeseries Cookbook showcase the capabilities of the IBM Granite Timeseries models.
+The "Recipes" in the Granite Time Series Cookbook showcase the capabilities of the IBM Granite Time Series models.

 ## Contents